 “Women are meant to be loved, not understood.”
 Oscar Wilde

 Even in a hyper-connected age, she still cannot get her message through.
 The proliferation of mixed messages in the social media platforms has increased her confusion as her connections seem to be more tone-deaf to her complaints.
-As the tragic trifecta of memory, love and the passage of time relentlessly gnaws at her soul, she has been nagging me to sit down and transcribe what she has told me.
+As the tragic trifecta of memory, love and the passage of time relentlessly gnaws at her soul, she has been nagging me to sit down and transcribe what she has told us.
 The Spanish language differentiates between the role of “escritor”—someone that is inspired by a haughty mission—and the mundane one of “escribidor”—a shady agent that struggles with words and tends to sink in dark undercurrents.
 I am her escribidor—squabbling with thrifty muses and fighting off mean demons.

 Slowly yet surely, we have learned to read almost any rictus of her face without any exchange of words.
-I can even discern how her mood is by just looking at the way she steps in.
-Prodded by the cultural and socio-economic constraints of a still patriarchal society, they have been more focused on “association” rather then “action” like we men had.
-In order to find out quickly and prudently what their children and other members of their clan needed, women have developed this gift ever since our times in the caves.
-But men can start to close the gap by doing what they beg us to do: listen to them.
+We can discern how her mood is by just looking at the way she steps in.
+Prodded by the cultural and socio-economic constraints of a still patriarchal society, they have been more focused on “association” rather than “action” like we men had.
+In order to find out quickly and prudently what their loved ones needed, women have developed this gift ever since our times in the caves.
+But men can start to close the gap by doing what they beg us to do.
+“Just listen to me.”

 Sigmund Freud was perhaps the first man ever that really listened to women.
 In his Vienna medical cabinet, Freud sat down next to a lady that would start to “freely associate” to open her mind and heart to the scrutiny of a researcher.
-Thus he had the courage to study what his master Charcot had dismissively considered as “la chose genitale” when they were examining hysterical patients in La Salpetriere.
+Thus, he had the courage to study what his master Charcot had dismissively considered as “la chose genitale” when they were examining hysterical patients in La Salpetriere.
 The extraordinarily rich emotional armamentarium of a woman exposes her to multiple instances of frustration when her goals, or those of people she cares about, are not reached for sexual, familiar, financial, professional and even social reasons.
 After his workday, Freud had the temerity to go back home to listen to this wife and, if some unconfirmed reports are true, his sister-in-law too— his secret lover.
 Brave.
-Dangerously so.

-I have noticed the rising importance of female bonding in Emma’s life.
+We have noticed the rising importance of female bonding in Emma’s life.
 Women—historically oppressed by patriarchal institutions and biologically burdened by the travails of the family—usually find the needed emotional support and social connectedness within their circle of friends, both male and female.
 Moreover, as women live more of their adult lives without a steady partner or a traditional family, they share more purposes and experiences with their loyal friends.

 Based on his clinical experience, Antón Chekov wrote about the paradoxical facets of our behaviour.
 Human beings are biologically hardwired for contradiction—the essence of all the creative processes—because we all have two brains and two minds.
 The Left “propositional” Hemisphere is logical and analytical while the Right “appositional” hemisphere is perceptual and synthetic.
 As a result, all the sensory input to the Right Hemisphere (originating in the body’s left side) is stored without any hard analysis or judgement.
 Contradictions coexist in a certain harmony there.
 Women have more neural connections, through the Corpus Callosum, between the Right and Left hemispheres, thus better integrating the “emotional aspect” in deeds.